 Fighting the PKIX valid cert error

 I’m not exactly sure what triggers the SunCertPathBuilderException when one attempts to download Jenkins plugins.
-Sometimes a machine with a fresh installation of the JDK and Jenkins can access the Jenkins plugins download page without triggering the error.
+Sometimes a machine with a fresh installation of Java and the JDK and Jenkins can access the Jenkins plugins download page without triggering the error.
 Other times a fresh installation of Jenkins and the JDK runs into it.
 Maybe some incremental versions of the JDK or the embedded Jetty web server are more persnickety than others?

 Sometimes I think the SunCertPathBuilderException error is related to the use of a virtual machine or a particular operating system, but the problem happens so randomly, regardless of whether I run a virtual Ubuntu box or local Windows installation, I can’t figure out exactly what the Jenkins SunCertPathBuilderException issue is.

 If you dig though the forums, you’ll find two commonly recommended solutions.
 The first, which is both the most onerous and the most technically correct is to update the security certificate catalog used by the embedded Jetty web container and the underlying JDK.
 I might advocate this particular SunCertPathBuilderException solution if I worked at a bank, but it’s a load of work, and if you just need to install Jenkins locally in order to learn the tool and do some Jenkins tutorials, it’s overkill.